greenPenguin012/greenPenguin012/readme.md

 # About me
 I am a beginner at programming and new to GitHub

-I have basic understanding C, HTML, CSS & SQL.
+I have basic understanding C, HTML, CSS & SQL